RT2718/QMT-BT/README.md

 counts.m:
 Tell us the number of peaks over the threshold in part 2 of the experiment for each graph of an angle pair.

+S is calculated by hand in Excel and N, E are calculated by the former codes